 Welcome to our library of free K-12 technology-in-the-classroom webcasts from our sponsors.
-If you have any questions or comments about our webcasts please contact Mallory Bundy via email.

-Time: 12:00PM PT
+Time: 11:00 AM PT

 Dell Technologies, VMware

 Over the course of the pandemic, K–12 education became the most targeted sector for ransomware and continues to be one of the major targets for phishing, malware and information theft.
 How are schools and districts coping with these attacks?
 In this single-day summit, some of the leading experts in education data security will share their insights, know-how and tips for dealing with cybercrime impacting K–12 institutions.